27 Feb 2020 - 27 Feb 2020

 - To develop a deeper understanding of sexual orientation, gender and gender identity

 - Curriculum development in all subject areas and key stages, including RSE, PSHE and RE

 - Exploring the ethos of interrogating heteronormativity, encouraging intersectionality in the curriculum through ‘usualising’

 - Developing a personalised action plan and exploration of ‘quick wins’, strategies and resources, for long term and sustainable change.

-- Policy: current climate in your school and exploring inclusive policies and what this looks like in practice
+10:35 Session 1 – Policy: current climate in your school, and exploring inclusive policies and what this looks like in practice

-- Community: engaging teachers and leadership in the process of change and developing student activists to lead of inclusion.
+Session 4 – Community: engaging teachers and leadership in the process of change and developing student activists to lead on inclusion

 Wider context and/or application to the Boarding sector:

 Specifically adhering to The Equality Act 2010, The National Minimum Standards, UK law and school policies and how to implement these policies in a boarding context both in and out of the classroom and boarding life.

 Outcomes and resources: